 I had come out of a garbage can, stinking so bad I could scarcely breathe.

 "Let's find a place where I can get cleaned up."

-My thoughts ran to my years of study with Sensei in the desert Southwest, and the countless challenges I had faced under his guidance.
+My thoughts then ran to my years of study with Sensei in his “ninja hideaway,” hidden within the Black Hills outside of Olympia, Washington, and the countless challenges I had faced under his guidance.

 "Yes Sensei, I would!"

 "Because in the years that we've spent together, I've learned to trust you, and that you wouldn't tell

 me to do something, unless there was a reason.
 But regardless, you would be there to help me, if I needed you."

 Well Sensei didn't believe in giving rank.
 Our students were white belts, except for four, who of the thousands trained by Sensei, were privileged to wear the color black.

 I would have been the fifth, had Sensei not met his tragic end in an ill fated mountain rescue.